josephm1/Safe-API-Doc/index.md

 ## Containers

-TODO: More info here and great reference <https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md>
+ More info here and great reference <https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md>

 Containers are Mutable Data Structures that are generally used for storing particular types of data i.e. `_music` stores music and sound files.